kjolley/BIGSdb_documentation/installation.rst

       sudo ln -s /var/submissions /var/www

 2. Set the submission_dir location in bigsdb.conf.

+3. Set the smtp_server in bigsdb.conf to the IP or DNS name of your organisation's SMTP smarthost.
+Depending on how your E-mail system is configured, you may be able to use the localhost address (127.0.0.1).

-3. Make sure the curate_script and query_script values are set in bigsdb.conf.
+4. Make sure the curate_script and query_script values are set in bigsdb.conf.
     These point to the web-accessible location of the web scripts and are required to allow curators to be directed between the web interfaces as needed.

-4. Set submissions="yes" in the system tag of the :ref:`database config.xml file<xml>` of each database for which submissions should be enabled.
+5. Set submissions="yes" in the system tag of the :ref:`database config.xml file<xml>` of each database for which submissions should be enabled.